 Within the past several years, more than a thousand museums and cultural institutions worldwide have partnered with Google to make at least part of their collections accessible online.
 The COVID-19 outbreak has only expanded the size and scope of these virtual treasures.
-How do you navigate this vast amount of material and what should you be looking for in a worthwhile free virtual museum tour?
+How do you navigate this vast amount of material, and what should you be looking for in a free virtual museum tour?
 Let’s take a look at some of the key factors.

 The same technology which powers Google Street View, allowing users to see panoramic views of neighborhoods worldwide, has been taken indoors to some of the world’s top museums.
 However, filming all of the locations and museum pieces from multiple angles is a time-consuming process that requires vast resources, and therefore not every museum offers the same scope of 360 views.
 Some of the virtual museums will give you just a small look at what their grounds look like, while others offer you to roam freely, giving more of a feeling of what it’s actually like to be there.

 Prior to the advent of the panoramic style virtual tours that Google Arts & Culture offers today, many of the top museums displayed online collections on their own websites.
 Some of these museums still offer extended online collections to supplement the items they make viewable on Google Arts and Culture.
 This is a nice addition for those looking to take a deep dive into a particular collection.
 The pieces are not always displayed at the same quality that Google Arts & Culture offers, but they give you a decent view of the exhibit items.